-Hosting Images on a Local or Private Server
+Images Hosted on a Local or Private Server

-If you do work on a staging server or network drive, the general public won't have access to those servers, so images will be broken.
-To avoid this, upload and host all images on a public server so that they display correctly in your email.
-If you don't have a public server, upload the images to our server and then link to them in your email.
+If you do work on a staging server or network drive, the general public won't have access to those servers and images will appear broken.
+To avoid this, upload and host all images on a public server so that they display correctly in your email or use the file manager to upload images and host them in MailChimp.

 You would code it like this: